 Patient Blood Management incorporates the principles of conservation into the care of all of our patients and seeks to improve health outcomes and lower costs through the use of evidence-based, patient blood management principles.

 Allegheny Health Network recognizes the need for a multi-disciplinary team approach to Bloodless Medicine and Surgery.
 Instead of just individual physicians working with patients, a coordinated approach is established.

-The coordinator serves as a valuable resource to the medical team.
-The Bloodless Medicine Coordinator is your personal advocate for receiving bloodless care.
+The coordinators serve as a valuable resource to the medical team and serve as your personal advocate for receiving bloodless care.
 The Bloodless Medicine Service can help you find experienced physicians to meet your needs.

 Over time a Bloodless Medicine program impacts the culture of an institution.
 As the hospital staff meets the challenges of caring for patients who decline transfusion, they begin to take pride in their ability to provide a higher level of care for these patients, creating a welcoming atmosphere.
 Appreciative patients reinforce this cycle.
 Patients receiving care in a mature Bloodless Medicine program often note that the way their needs are met surpasses their expectations.

 Call (412) 359-8787 to learn more about Bloodless Medicine at AHN.